© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Andrew's Church (remains of) is a scheduled monument protected by Historic England under reference 1006006.
 View the official record →

-St Andrew's Church (remains of) is a medieval parish church located in Suffolk, England, with structural elements dating to the medieval period.
+St Andrew's Church (remains of) is a ruined medieval church located in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006006.

 St Andrew's Church (remains of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006006.